 - The Head teacher and SENCO are E safety ambassadors

-- by external experts
+- By external experts

-- All staff receive annual child protection INSET
+- All staff receive annual child protection INSET and additional training as needed.

 How will my child be included in activities outside the classroom including educational visits?